rmleonard/cpp-docs/README.md

 # cpp-docs
-Documentation projects from CPP that I work on
+Documentation projects from CPP that I work on, and belong to me.